 Broken Faceplate: The Balder Set.
 Good armor but it is clear it has seen better days.

 Disk One Nuke: The Drake Sword, acquired by cutting off the tail of the Hellkite Drake, is a one-handed sword with 200 attack damage, relatively low stat requirements, and a Razor Wind special attack that deals heavy damage against the Hollow Soldiers.
 It can easily last a player to Anor Londo, but like all dragon weapons it has terrible scaling and by then better weapons should be available.
+The Jagged Ghost Blade also applies, it's easier to upgrade and causes bleed, but is much harder to acquire early game and like all drops depends on luck.
+Also, see the weapons discussed in Disk One Nukes.

 Drop the Hammer: Many of the blunt weapons, the most ridiculous of these are Grant and Smough's Hammer.